J3T21/Robotic_manipulation/README.md

 This Task we had to draw a shape given to us
 ## Task4
 This Task was open-ended so we got the robot arm to play the xylophone
+## Video
+The video can be found here